milkucha/momentum/README.md

 | [Automobility](https://modrinth.com/mod/automobility) | 0.4.2.b+1.20.1 | Yes |
 | [ModMenu](https://modrinth.com/mod/modmenu) | 7.1.0 | Optional |
 | [YACL](https://modrinth.com/mod/yacl) | 3.6.1+1.20.1-fabric | Optional |

-ModMenu and YACL are only needed to use the in-game options menu.
-The mod works without them — use the `momentum.json` config file to tweak settings instead.